sgpreetam/Data-Bank-Case-Study_using_SQL/README.md

 The queries for the questions listed above can be found in the [SQL_Queries](./SQL_Queries/) folder and the respective query results can be found in the [Query_Results](./Query_Results/) folder.

-The file naming convention followed is <alphabet><question_number>.
-For example, A1 refers to first wquestion of customer nodes exploration.
+The file naming convention followed is <section_alphabet><question_number>.
+For example, A1 refers to first question of customer nodes exploration.

 The queries are written in Postgresql.